 Infertility is defined as not becoming pregnant after having unprotected sex for over a year.
 It affects about 12% of men and women trying to conceive.
 Despite popular belief, infertility does not always fall on the woman.
 Infertility may be a result of an issue from either the male or the female partner, or for unknown reasons.
 In fact, 30% of infertility cases have no known cause!
-This is where acupuncture and Naturopathic Medicine can really shine (although it can certainly help with known causes as well).
+This is where acupuncture for infertility and Naturopathic Medicine can really shine (although it can certainly help with known causes as well).

 You may not realize you have issues with fertility until you begin trying (unsuccessfully) to get pregnant.
 According to the Mayo Clinic, the only symptom of infertility is the inability to get pregnant.
 Therefore, there might not be any other obvious warning symptoms that you have fertility issues.
 However, irregular periods, missed periods, as well as severe PMS symptoms, indicate there may be some hormonal and reproductive imbalances in women.